pctBayArea/stplanpy-book/stplanpy-book/_build/html/_sources/intro.md

 available on
 [github.io](https://pctbayarea.github.io/stplanpy/source/stplanpy.html).

-This library can be installed using pip:
+This library is also hosted on [PyPi](https://pypi.org/project/stplanpy/) and can be installed using pip:

 `pip install stplanpy`